MetaMask/snap-institutional-wallet/integration-docs/api/index.md

 ## API

-As a custodian, you must build an API for the custodial wallet snap to interact with.
+As a custodian, you must build an API for the institutional wallet snap to interact with.
 You should then submit a PR to this repository adding the details of your API to the `custodianMetadata.ts` file.

 Custodians must expose the following endpoints: